mmunozru/Final-Grade/README.md

 # Final-Grade-Calculator
-Calculates the final grade needed for a desired course grade
+Determines the final grade needed for a desired course grade